Cystitis

 • Wipe from front to back when going to the toilet

-You can buy Macrobid nitrofurantoin 100mg for UTIs online from Prescription Doctor's convenient online pharmacy service.
+You can purchase Macrobid (nitrofurantoin) 100mg for UTIs online through Prescription Doctor's convenient online pharmacy service.

-Our online doctors are ready to issue you a prescription online.
+Our online doctors are ready to issue a prescription to you online.
 All items are MHRA approved and dispatched from our UK-registered pharmacy.

 Additional Resources